nmoteki/aggregate_generator/README.md

 ---

 ### History:
+#### Oct 23, 2019:
+  * Change the output result: output the aggregate files of all levels at once.
+  * Change the output result: the user can specify the number of aggreagtes produced by a single execution (using different random seeds).
+  * Improve reliability: Internal tests algorithm for non-overlapping and attached conditions are improved.

 #### Aug 14, 2018:
   * Bugfix: An algorithm error causing the partial overlapping between some spherules has been fixed.
   * Improve reliability: Internal tests of non-overlapping and attached conditions are added.